kinow/autosubmit/docs/howto.rst

 Introduction
 ============

-To run AUTOSUBMiT experiments at CFU a production environment is set up at the local virtual machine ``shannon``.
+To run AUTOSUBMiT experiments at CFU a production environment is set up at the local virtual machine ``enterprise``.

 After downloading the master branch you will see that there are four directories: ``conf``, ``src``, ``templates`` and ``docs``.